Sharmin-07/essence-of-integration/3-integration-essence.md

 Long Version :

-A circle can be thought of as a collection of infinitely many infinitesimally thin concentric rings or triangles with a common vertex at the center.
+A circle can be thought of as a collection of infinitely many infinitesimally thin concentric rings or infinitely many infinitesimally thin triangles with a common vertex at the center.
 Let's take up the concentric rings method and understand how a circle's area arises from its infinitesimal elements.

 Imagine a circle of radius R to be made up of infinitely many concentric rings.
 As they are infinite in number, each ring must be of infinitesimal, (i.e., just a little over zero) thickness.
 Let's call this thickness dr. Note that this thickness is actually the difference in the radii of the outer and inner circles forming a ring.
 Focus on one ring having inner and outer radii r and r+dr, respectively.
 On unwrapping or unfolding this ring, we see that it looks almost like a rectangular strip.
 Therefore, we approximate the area of this strip to be 2πr × dr. One may naturally question why don't we consider the circumference of the outer circle, i.e., the one with radius r+dr, while computing the approximate area of this almost-rectangular strip.
 We can absolutely take the radius of the outer circle, r+dr, to compute this area and we get :-